AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-anti_aliasing-04:

-4. If an actual parameter in a procedure call and a ``global_item`` referenced by the called procedure potentially introduce aliasing, then
+4. If an actual parameter in a procedure call and a ``global_item`` referenced by the called procedure potentially introduce aliasing via parameter passing, then

    * the corresponding formal parameter shall be immutable; and